 First he is taken to trial in the main plaza.
 This is where he will be whipped and sent to crucifixion.
 But it is when the trial is over that the real martyrdom begins.
-By this time of day, the sun is directly overhead and fatigue begins to take hold of the actor.
+By this time of day, the sun is directly overhead, and fatigue begins to take hold of the actor.
 The procession is one of the most difficult moments of the celebration.

 Almost at the end of the route, the actor looks tired and anxious.
 His family suffers his effort with him, but from afar, anxiously.
 They cannot help him now.
 He is alone…with his cross.